lethienhoa/Variational-AutoEncoder-for-Dialogue-Generation/README.md

 However, it only treat each couple q-a independently without noticing the history.
 A Hierarchical Seq2seq (VHRED) could be more useful in this case as it will incorporate all the history informations seen in the past of the dialogue.

-## Cornell Movie Dialogs corpus
+## Cornell Movie Dialogs corpus (2011)

-This corpus contains a large metadata-rich collection of fictional conversations extracted from raw movie scripts:
+This corpus contains a large metadata-rich collection of fictional conversations extracted from raw movie scripts.
+It include both short and a little bit quite long conversations:

 - 220,579 conversational exchanges between 10,292 pairs of movie characters
 - involves 9,035 characters from 617 movies